Beijing opens glitzy airport ahead of China's 70th anniversary

-The airport was opened by President Xi Jinping, but had an immediate hitch when its maiden commercial flight -- an A380 superjumbo heading to the southern city of Guangzhou -- was delayed by nearly 30 minutes.

-State broadcaster CCTV, which offered a live coverage of the first flight, offered no explanation for the delay.

-Beijing Daxing -- with the airport code PKX -- is seen as an embodiment of the "Chinese dream" Xi has offered his fellow citizens.
+The airport is seen as a fitting embodiment of the "Chinese dream" Xi has offered his fellow citizens.

+Both foreign and domestic carriers have announced plans to move their operations to the new airport.

 "Switching airports can be a complex decision for airlines," said aviation analyst John Strickland.